ErickShepherd/more-languages-for-adobe-brackets/README.rst

 *More Languages for Adobe Brackets* is a plugin to extend code and markup language support in `Adobe Brackets`_ using the native `CodeMirror`_ language modes.

-This plugin currently supports code/markup highlights and comment hotkeys for the following languages:
+This plugin currently supports syntax highlighting and comment hotkeys for the following languages:

 #.
 Brainfuck
 #.
 COBOL